The Number One Reason People Give Up On Their Dreams Boil Down To This

 Jack and Tim are lifelong friends and passionate guitar players.
 While not exceptionally gifted at the beginning of their journeys, both guitarists worked hard to improve through practice, private lessons, and playing gigs.
 Their progress was noteworthy, but they had a long way to go on stage with B.B.
 King, John Mayer, and other guitar legends.

-Unfortunately, despite their impressive accomplishments, neither got into their dream school due to the highly competitive nature of the audition process.
+Unfortunately, despite their impressive accomplishments, neither was admitted to their dream school because the audition process was highly competitive.
 This news was shocking to both since Jack and Tim were revered as some of the best up-and-coming artists in their town.

-How Jack and Tim responded to their rejections developed an asunder rift in their journeys.
+How Jack and Tim responded to their rejections created a rift between their journeys.

 Tim decided that if he wasn't good enough to learn from the best teachers in the world, he should hang up his instrument.
 It was game over in his mind, and his journey as a rising guitarist ended abruptly.